 Jon: Tell me about Fang Digital.
 What services do you offer and what makes your company unique?

 Jeff: Fang Digital is a relatively new agency, but everyone involved is certainly not new to the business.
 I’ve been in internet marketing on the client side since 1995 for companies like Hilton, Kimberly-Clark, and Napster.
 My team is made up of ex-Googlers, ex-Yahoos, plus my head of media is a long time agency VP that worked on major brands for years before we partnered up.
 The brain trust is amazing.

 We are a full-service internet advertising agency and have done amazing things for our clients in the areas of social media, paid search, SEO, display, and more, but we’re mostly known for our work in search marketing.

 Where we’re really unique is that, because I come from a client side background, I’ve really tried to design our interaction with our clients based on how I liked to be treated back then.
-So, we avoid a lot of “black box” practices where we don’t tell the clients anything about what’s going on with their campaigns, how they’re built, and so on.
+So, we avoid a lot of “black box” practices where we don’t tell the clients anything about what’s going on with their The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve., how they’re built, and so on.

 Plus, coming from the client side gave me unique insight into the type of questions that the c-level staff usually asks, so we do our best to make sure our clients are on the right path for their success metrics and don’t get caught up in any of the goofy metrics that can be used as a smoke screen by a lot of agencies.
 No reporting back on the number of likes, or SEO ranking reports, etc.; just hard numbers on increases in sales (or whatever) from the channels that we optimize or manage.